9 Tips for Boosting the Speed of your Shopify Website

 - Leverage browser caching and Reduce server response time

 - Avoid landing page redirects

 - Gzip compression

-Google also recommends running your site through the Test My Site Tool where you can analyze both mobile friendliness and mobile page speed.
+Google also recommends running your site through the Test My Site tool where you can analyze both mobile-friendliness and mobile page speed.
 Head over to Test My Site to try it.

-Enter your website URL and Google will scan your site and take few minutes to evaluate.
-You can also get your free report by clicking on “GET MY FREE” button and enter the email address for detailed results.
+Enter your website URL and Google will scan your site and take a few minutes to evaluate.
+You can also get your free report by clicking on the “GET MY FREE” button and enter the email address for detailed results.

 Website Speed and Performance Optimization with Gtmetrix